 Prior to installation, this release agent must be wiped off all surfaces that will later make contact with liquid-applied silicone.
-This includes, the face, tops and grooves of the bellows next to the face, and along the sides.
+This includes the face, tops and grooves of the bellows next to the face, and along the sides.

-Lightly, quickly and thoroughly wipe the cured silicone facing with a lint-free rag made damp with water to remove the release agent.
-TIP - Use the hardboard packaging as a flat, clean working surface.
+Lightly, quickly and thoroughly wipe the cured silicone facing with a lintfree rag made damp with water to remove the release agent.

 CAUTION - if the material is expanding rapidly then skip this step and do it later before joins are made and before the sealant bands are injected.